 Less one gets confused about what this paper sets forth, let me say from the outset: I emphatically condemn the American slavery institution that once existed and any lingering support for it; I in no way condone it or justify its implementation.
-The overall implementation of slavery and related racism in America was unbiblical and sinful.
+Voluntary slavery is biblical and righteous when regulations are followed.
+However, American slavery was forced/involuntary slavery and forced slavery of kidnapped/stolen people and such is unbiblical and sinful.
+Indeed, the overall implementation of slavery and related racism in America was unbiblical and sinful.
 To the extent racism still exists, it is still unbiblical and sinful.

 America began during the time of the New Covenant/Testament not the Old.